hanecakr/forests2heritage/docs/Session_4.md

 **Dendrochronological research in Amsterdam monuments.
 Timber trade, construction and methodological implications**

-Gabri van Tussenbroek^1,2^
+Gabri van Tussenbroek^1,\ 2^

-^1^ City of Amsterdam, Monuments & Archaeology. ^2^ University of Amsterdam, Faculty of Humanities, dept. Art History.
+*^1^ City of Amsterdam, Monuments & Archaeology. ^2^ University of Amsterdam, Faculty of Humanities, Department of Art History, the Netherlands.*

 <g.vantussenbroek@uva.nl>